datacamp-content-public/courses-py-torch-fundamentals-in-python-ismail-elezi/chapter1.md

 xp: 100
 ```

 On the previous exercise, it is possible that you got a vector of zeros in the output.
 The reason for this is that if a unit is connected with the previous layer only with negative weights, then that unit will become 0 after applying ReLU on it.
 Then that unit won't have any effect on the next layer, and so on.
-When a unit has value 0, that unit is considered dead.
+When a unit has value 0, that unit is considered to be dead.
 Based on some studies, in modern neural networks circa 30% of units are dead units.

 In order to fix this, there is a simple trick.
-You can replace `ReLU` with `leaky ReLU` which implements the function `leaky_ReLU(x) = (a*x, x)` where `a` is a small positive number, meaning that negative values instead of being set to 0 are set to a small number instead (the number being `a` times original value).
+You can replace `ReLU` with `leaky ReLU` which implements the function `leaky_ReLU(x) = max(a*x, x)` where `a` is a small positive number, meaning that negative values instead of being set to 0 are set to a small number instead (the number being `a` times original value).

 `@instructions`
 The code is the same as in the previous exercise, but now we are going to replace `ReLU` with `leaky_ReLU`, and for parameter `a`, we are going to choose `0.1`.